-The Offenhauer Towers house over 800 students in Double and Single Traditional Rooms with air conditioning.
-The rooms are some of the largest on campus and the hall features Outtakes Quick Cuisine in the lobby.
+The Offenhauer Towers house over 800 students in double and single traditional bedrooms with air conditioning.
+The double rooms are the largest on campus and the hall features an Outtakes Carryout in the lobby.
 The Offenhauer Towers are the two tallest buildings on campus at 10 and 11 stories.
-Priority is given to returning students but First-year Students are welcome.
+Priority is given to returning students in this hall.